I'm looking for a part-time remote job.

 Any ideas?

-#2 Updated by Christopher Caruk about 10 years ago
+#2 Updated by Christopher Caruk over 10 years ago

 OK... the problem seems to be the lines that read: 'defined?(remote_function)'